Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Macro Library:

-• CUE includes a macro library where users can save and manage their custom macros.
-This feature allows for easy organization and retrieval of macros for different games or tasks.
+CUE presents a macro library where the users can save and administer their personalized macros.
+It is a strong point of the software which facilitates the easy arrangement and retrieval of macros for various games or jobs.

-• Users can also import and export macros, making it easy to share configurations with others or transfer settings between devices.
+Furthermore, users are allowed to import and export macros thus making it easy to transfer configurations with other users or devices.

 2. Advanced Scripting: